|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 OCEAN RESPONSE TIME PERIOD:

-On the web page titled Radiation Physics it was assumed that the time intervals involved were much smaller than the time required for the ocean to come to steady state.
+In the section titled Radiation Physics it was assumed that the time intervals involved were much smaller than the time required for the ocean to come to steady state.
 To justify this assumption the response time Tv of the mixed ocean is found below.

 Assume that over sufficient time ocean currents will distribute heat from the mixed ocean, where the heat is captured, to the stratified ocean where there is little ongoing heat capture.